sorydima/TanechFund/README.md

 ## 🌟 Overview

-REChain®️ VC Lab is a revolutionary Flutter application that implements the complete evolution of the internet: **Web3 (Ownership) → Web4 (Movement) → Web5 (Creation)**.
-Built on the philosophy of Katya AI Systems LLC, this platform empowers users to own their digital world, create movement trajectories, and collaborate with AI to build new digital realities.
+REChain®️ VC Lab is a revolutionary Flutter application that implements the complete evolution of the internet: **Web4 (Movement) → Web5 (Creation)**.
+Built on the philosophy of Katya AI Systems LLC, this platform empowers users to create movement trajectories and collaborate with AI to build new digital realities.

 ## 🎯 Key Features

-### 🔗 Web3 - Ownership
-- **Blockchain Integration**: DeFi protocols, NFT marketplaces, DEX trading
-- **Crypto Wallets**: Multi-chain wallet support with secure transactions
-- **Web3 Identity**: Decentralized identity management
-- **Cross-chain Bridges**: Seamless asset transfers across blockchains
-- **DAO Governance**: Decentralized autonomous organization tools

 ### 🚀 Web4 - Movement
 - **Movement Trajectories**: Create and track personal development paths